1. Name and Status

 The financial year is the calendar year.

 The quorum for Executive Committee meetings is five persons, and for General Meetings, the quorum is ten persons.

 - The ICAO may apply for membership in international organizations in order to collaborate with them especially in the field of agriculture and related sectors.

 - The Membership shall be in line with the ICAO strategic plan in determining the relevant organizations.

-Any amendments to the Statutes shall require a two-thirds majority of votes at the General Meeting.
+Any amendments to the Rules shall require a two-thirds majority of votes at the General Meeting.

-- The ICAO may be dissolved by a decision of the General Meeting on the recommendation of its Executive Committee.
-Such decision shall be taken at a General Meeting at which a two-thirds of the member organizations shall be represented and a majority of three-quarters of the votes cast.
+- The ICAO may be dissolved by a decision of the General Meeting on the recommendation of the Executive Committee.
+Such a decision shall be taken at a General Meeting where at least two-thirds of the member organizations are represented, three-quarters of whom vote in favour of dissolution.

-- Any meeting approving a proposal to dissolve the Organization shall also determine how any debts should be paid.
+- Any meeting approving dissolution shall also determine how any debts should be paid.
 In the event of any surplus remaining after dissolution, it shall be placed at the disposal of the ICA.

 For all other matters not covered by the Rules, the Organisation shall refer to the ICA’s Articles of Association and By-laws.